wfehrnstrom/rustgzip/README-hacking.md

   --best
   --no-name, -n
   --name, -N

   but instead of -[n], this gzip has a flag --level [LVL] This will be removed in the future, and -[n] added.

 ## Options remaining to be implemented

-Currently compressing to and decompressing from multipart gzip files is not implemented.
-Also not implemented is the ability to pass multiple gzip streams through stdin, have them all compressed together and outputted as a multipart gzip file.
+Currently not implemented is the ability to pass multiple gzip streams through stdin, have them all compressed together and outputted as a multipart gzip file.